Is Independent Study Right for My Student?

 - Use the information provided in How to Find Independent Study to locate independent study in your area.

-- Access school information on the California School Directory.
+- Access school information from the California School Directory.
 Many schools have a Web site.
 If the school’s Web site is not listed, you may find it on the district’s Web site.

 - Review the School Accountability Report Card for additional information about individual schools.